-April 22 is called Earth Day because it both commemorates and celebrates the observance of the anniversary of our discovery of planet Earth.
-At this time, by all accounts, there is general agreement that Earth is far superior to the planet from which we came, as we shall recount below.
+April 22 is called Earth Day because it commemorates and celebrates the observance of the anniversary of our discovery of planet Earth.
+By all accounts, there is general agreement that Earth is far superior to the planet from which we came, as we shall recount below.
 Meanwhile, several companies on Earth celebrate it as a holiday, as mine does, or draw significant attention to it with feats of Interweb and mobile legerdemain.

-Google has gained ground going green, gathering gazillions of G-Suite guests giddy with great gobs of gleefully garnered gigabytes of storage.
+Google has gained ground going green, gathering gazillions of Google Workspace guests giddy with great gobs of gleefully garnered gigabytes of storage.

 And Apple’s alliterative Activity App on the Apple Watch adds an Achievement Award!
 If you do 30 minutes or more of outdoor activity on Earth Day, you’ll get this nifty badge to amaze your friends and impress your relatives.
 The activity can be a walk, run, cycle, wheelchair, swim, or digging in the garden as long as you do it for 1/48th of the day.
 Teleportation, despite relocation to a considerable distance, is considered cheating.